chainskills/resumeum/README.md

 Follow the steps described here below to install, deploy and run the Dapp.

+## Warning
+**Ensure that your tests are not performed on the Main Ethereum Network otherwise your real ethers will be used with no chance to get them back**

 ## Prerequisites: Install tools and frameworks

 To build, to deploy and to test your Dapp locally, you need to install the following tools and frameworks: